Tychonoff space: Examples

+There are regular Hausdorff spaces that are not completely regular, but such examples are complicated to construct.
+One of them is the so-called Tychonoff corkscrew, which contains two points such that any continuous real-valued function on the space has the same value at these two points.
+An even more complicated construction starts with the Tychonoff corkscrew and builds a regular Hausdorff space called Hewitt's condensed corkscrew, which is not completely regular in a stronger way, namely, every continuous real-valued function on the space is constant.

 Properties

 Preservation

 Complete regularity and the Tychonoff property are well-behaved with respect to initial topologies.
 Specifically, complete regularity is preserved by taking arbitrary initial topologies and the Tychonoff property is preserved by taking point-separating initial topologies.
 It follows that: